 (Please see SU Podium Browser section for more information.)

 It is important to note that standard SketchUp textures become materials, with Podium reflection, refraction, and bump properties when Automatic Materials are enabled.
 Otherwise, they are simply textures comprised of bitmap images or solid colors.
-The free textures found in the texture category of SU Podium Browser use much higher resolution images than the standard SketchUp textures.

 Material dialog box